How to Blog Successfully

 Though it can feel tedious to keep disclosing any perks you’ve received, it will serve you well in the long run.
 Plus, if you’re writing on ethical issues like I am, being ethical about everything is really important.

 I hate the idea of networking, but it really works.
-I joined two ethical blogger networks this year and their feedback, ideas, and blogs have been invaluably inspiring.
+I have joined several niche blogger networks over the years.
+Members’ feedback, ideas, and blogs have been invaluable and inspiring.

-Sure, occasionally they link back to me or share my content, but more than anything they’ve helped me understand how to best engage with readers, how to use social media (I’m pretty bad at it), and how to do a better job conveying information in a way that has lasting power.
+Sometimes, they link back to me or share my content.
+But, more than anything, they’ve helped me understand how to best engage with readers, how to use social media (I’m pretty bad at it), and how to do a better job conveying information in a way that has lasting power.

 A few of them feel like virtual friends who care just as much as I do about conscientious consumerism.
 I feel supported in intangible ways, too, and that gives me the confidence to keep caring and to push myself to be better.
 A lot of us are fairly small bloggers, but we benefit immensely from sharing ideas with each other.